marijaio/marija-docs/installation.md

 ### Option 1: Using Docker

-To install Marija we will use Docker.
 Docker is a platform to run applications withing containers.
 If you have never used Docker before, check out the [guide on docker.com](https://docs.docker.com/get-started/).